RankSys/RankSys/README.md

 ### Intent-Aware Metrics and Re-Ranking Strategies

-Our adaptation of the Intent-Aware metrics and diversification techniques in Chapter 5 of (Vargas 2015) is contained in the package `es.uam.eps.ir.ranksys.diversity.intentaware`.
+Our adaptation of the Intent-Aware metrics and diversification techniques in (Vargas et. al 2011) and in Chapter 5 of (Vargas 2015) is contained in the package `es.uam.eps.ir.ranksys.diversity.intentaware`.
 The basis of this package is the `IntentModel` class, which represents the concept of user aspect space when it is defined by item features in the user profile.
 This `IntentModel` is then used in the implementations of the metrics ERR-IA (Agrawal et al. 2009) and &alpha;-nDCG (Clarke et al. 2008) and the xQuAD diversification method (Santos et al. 2010) provided in this package.

 ### Binomial Metrics and Re-Ranking Strategies

-The metrics and re-ranking strategies of the Binomial framework proposed in Chapter 6 are found in package `es.uam.eps.ir.ranksys.diversity.binom`.
+The metrics and re-ranking strategies of the Binomial framework proposed in (Vargas et al. 2014) and in Chapter 6 of (Vargas 2015) are found in package `es.uam.eps.ir.ranksys.diversity.binom`.
 All of them use the `BinomialModel` class, which implements the binomial probability model that defines the coverage and redundancy scores for a given recommendation list size.
 Metrics and re-ranking strategies for coverage, redundancy and joint diversity are included in this package.

 ## Examples